-KiBS is focusing on children of different age groups.
-In the first two waves of KiBS (2016 and 2017), parents of children of four age groups were interviewed: Children under three years of age (U3), children from three years to school enrolment (U6), children in primary school age and children in lower secondary under the age of 15 years.
-Since 2018, the age range of the children has been restricted up to the end of primary education, i.e. the end of the fourth grade in most of the federal states and the end of the sixth grade in Berlin and Brandenburg.
+KiBS focuses on children of different age groups.
+In the first two KiBS surveys (2016 and 2017), parents of children from four age groups (U3 children, U6 children, primary school children and lower secondary school children up to the age of 15) were surveyed.
+From 2018, the age range was restricted to children up to the end of primary school, i.e. up to the end of fourth grade in most federal states and up to the end of sixth grade in Berlin and Brandenburg.
+The annual state-representative parent survey is the largest of its kind in Germany in the focused age range.
+Around 33,000 parents are surveyed each year.
+KiBS has developed into an up-to-date, reliable and flexible instrument for monitoring the situation of childcare in Germany from the parents' perspective.

 Topics examined include the following from the parents' perspective: